FOSS4GAcademy/GST101FOSS4GLabs/Module 4 Lab/QGIS 2.8/Module 4 Lab.md

 16. To color BLM lands, double click on the color patch left of BLM in the Style window.
 The Symbol selector will open.
 17. Click on Simple fill.
-18. You won’t want any border lines on these polygons.
+18. You will not want any border lines on these polygons.
 With such a complicated thematic polygon layer they are too visually distracting.
 Choose a Border style of No Pen.
 19. Click on the Fill style color patch to open the Color Picker window.
 20. In the Color Picker window, change the Red, Green, and Blue values to 254 – 230 – 121 (shown in figure below).
 This will change the color to a specific shade of tan representing BLM lands.
 Click OK in the Color Picker window.
 Then click OK in the Symbol Selector to save the BLM style.